 Time and space are expressions of your nature.

-As a physicist, I am of the opinion at the larger level of time doesn’t exist.
-Time is a macroscopic condition but not a fundamental aspect of the universe.
-More to the point.
-Time appears in our life, appears in macroscopic physical equations as a variable that defines a relationship between the sub-elements of a larger system.
-This means time is a relative beast, to say the least, experienced by humans as a way to interrelate against a larger universe.
-This makes time a very interesting beast indeed.
-A force that exists in the way we see the world and yet it doesn’t exist in the larger reality of all.
+As a physicist, I know while we experience time, there isn’t a larger master timeline we are beholden to in life.
+Time appears in our day-to-day life, appears in macroscopic physical equations, as a variable that defines a relationship between the sub-elements of a larger system.
+This means time is a relative beast and experienced by humans to interrelate against a larger universe.
+This makes time a very interesting beast.
+It represents the thread count of what we can experience life against, yet it doesn’t exist in the fundamental larger reality of wholeness.
+Interestingly, different animals will perceive time at different rates.

-So If time is money BUT if time doesn’t exist, then what value exists in money?
+So If time is money, BUT if time doesn’t exist, what value exists in money?

 I live life; I feel time.
-SO how can I say time doesn’t exist especially if I state I am “eternal”?
-From personal experience I also know, I can “still” my mind, I can go into a place of pause… and be anywhere within my life.
+SO how can I say time doesn’t exist especially if I state I’m “eternal”?
+From personal experience, I also know I can “still” my mind; I can go into a place of pause… and be anywhere within my life.
 I connect to “my existence” more deeply when going into this place of pause.
 I am not limited to just myself.
 This process of “pausing” opens a person to explore anywhere within what is known to be the Universe.

-This can be confusing at first.
+This can be not very clear at first.
 The point is that once you discover an eternal nature, something strange happens.
-In the process of reflection, of being whole, leads a person to discover: It’s fun to be yourself.
+The process of reflection, of being whole, leads a person to discover: It’s fun to be yourself.

 So enjoy life, rather than worrying about what might be or what was.
 It all simmers down to :